Bodies of water in Leipzig: Shipping Canals and Harbor

 Plans to build a canal from Leipzig to the Mulde or Elbe date back to the 17th century.
 Around 1850, Karl Heine again took up the idea of creating an artificial waterway with a connection to the Elbe.
 From 1856 to 1896, the Karl Heine Canal was built first, followed by the Elster-Saale Canal from 1933 to 1943, which ends at Günthersdorf, 7.8 km from the Saale.
 Both canals are to be connected via the Lindenau harbor.
 The breakthrough of the Karl Heine Canal was completed in July 2015.
+On 5 June 2026, the newly built Leipzig City Harbour was opened.